 Benefits of Baby Cereal

-• If the cereal is made from whole grains, it will contain fiber, which is good for baby’s digestive system.
+• If the cereal is made from whole grains, it will contain fiber, which is good for your baby’s digestive system.

 • Allows for easy introduction to textures and combination foods.